ringingliberty/puppet-chrony/README.md

 ## Limitations

-This module currently works only with Debian-based and Red Hat-based systems.
+This module currently works only with Debian-based and Red Hat-based systems, and Arch Linux.
 It has been tested on:

 * Debian (6/squeeze, 7/wheezy)
 * Ubuntu (10.04, 12.04, 14.04)
 * CentOS/RHEL (6, 7)
 * Fedora (19, 20)
+* Arch Linux (3.16.1)

 ## Development